Introduction to Docker Import

 Advantages

 - It is very useful if we have to make minor changes to the existing image but do not want to rebuild the Docker image as it takes much time to rebuild from scratch again.
-It saves our time by avoiding the rebuild process of the image as well.
+It saves our time by avoiding the rebuilding process of the image as well.

-- We can share the Docker images with others without using the Docker registry as we can export it as a tar file and share the tar as we share regular files and one can import it using Docker import.
+- We can share the Docker images with others without using the Docker registry as we can export it as a tar file and share the tar as we share regular files, and one can import it using Docker import.

-- It is also useful to create a single layer Docker image file that is sometimes required to improve the performance, etc. , however, it is not recommended by Docker.
+- It is also useful to create a single-layer Docker image file that is sometimes required to improve the performance, etc.; however, it is not recommended by Docker.

 docker image history my-image:v1